-Hey there!
-Ready to dive into the heart of Seattle?
+Hey guys!
+Are you ready to dive into the unique side of Seattle?
 This city isn’t just about rain and coffee; it’s a treasure trove of experiences waiting to be discovered.
-Here’s our personal insider scoop on the 15 best things to do in Seattle!
-Trust us, you’re going to love every bit of it!
+This is our insider scoop on the 15 best things to do in Seattle!

-1. Reach for the Sky at the Space Needle
+1. Reach for the sky at the Space Needle

-First up on our list of the best things to do in Seattle is the iconic and hard-to-miss Space Needle (which is a whopping 605 feet tall!
+First up on our list of the best things to do in Seattle is the iconic and hard-to-miss Space Needle (which is a whopping 605 feet tall!)

 This top-rated 3-hour Seattle city tour is super-popular as it visits the best attractions in the city like the Space Needle, Pike Place, and Pioneer Square.
 It’s led by a knowledgeable local guide who will teach you so much about this vibrant city.
 It includes transport in an air-conditioned minivan and because it’s a small group tour you’re guaranteed a personalized experience.
 It costs from $75 USD per person.